RikudouSage/LemmyAutomod/README.md

     you can simply provide the `username` and `instance` and the automod will save the `user_id` on its own next time it is triggered
 - `removal_logs` - this table holds logs of the removals the bot has actioned, and need not be manually modified.
+- `community_remove_regexes` - holds regexes that communities will be matched to and banned if their title/name/description matches
+  - `regex` - the regex string
+  - `reason` - optional reason for the removal
+  - `ban_moderators` - 0 or 1, whether the community's moderators should be banned, defaults to 0

 ## Settings